Menu

 Continuing Education Credits

-The American Academy of Audiology will offer CEUs for this activity.
-The pre-conference workshop is offered for up to .65 AAA CEUs and the conference is offered for up to 1.0 AAA CEUs.
-Academy approval of this CE activity does not imply endorsement of course content, specific products, or clinical procedures.
+The National Council of State Boards of Examiners for Speech-Language Pathology and Audiology is approved by the American Academy of Audiology to offer Academy CEUs for this activity.
+The program is worth a maximum of 1.55 CEUs, e.g., 0.60 CEUs for the pre-conference workshop and .95 CEUs for the conference.
+Academy approval of this CE activity is based on course content only and does not imply endorsement of course content, specific products, or clinical procedure, or adherence of the event to the Academy’s Code of Ethics.
 Any views that are presented are those of the presenter/CE provider and not necessarily of the American Academy of Audiology.
-(CE Credits Pending Approval)

-The pre-conference is offered for up to .65 ASHA CEUs.
-The conference is offered for up to 1.0 ASHA CEUs.
+This program is offered for up to 1.6 ASHA CEUs.
 ASHA Provider approval does not imply endorsement of course content.
 (CE Credits Pending Approval.)

 National Council of State Boards of Examiners